Just £100 deposit to secure your booking | 15% Off All Easter Bookings

 On the west coast the main villages are Lochinver, Scourie and Kinlochbervie, and on the north coast Tongue and Durness.
 Inland there are few villages of any size – which is of course part of the appeal of this amazing county – but there is Bonar Bridge, which is on the north side of the Kyle of Sutherland, and Lairg further north of that.

 To best enjoy Sutherland, its varied landscape and different villages on the east, west and north coasts, a relatively central location is ideal – and both the Invercassley and Duchally Estates are central to the county.
-At Invercassley there are three properties to choose from, ranging from the cosy Milton Cottage located in the small village of Rosehall, right up to the grand Inveroykel Lodge which sleeps up to 10 people.
+At Invercassley there are two properties to choose from, ranging from Tigh na Rhos located just outside the small village of Rosehall, right up to the grand Inveroykel Lodge which sleeps up to 10 people.
 But if you also want to stay in an area which represents some of the most remote and wild landscape in Sutherland, then our Duchally Lodge on the Duchally Estate is the property to book.

 We are also on…